PegasusSimulator/PegasusSimulator/docs/source/tutorials/create_custom_backend.rst

 .. note::

-   You can take a look on how the ``MavlinkBackend`` is implemented to check on how to parse sensor data produced by IMU, GPS, etc.
+   You can take a look on how the ``PX4MavlinkBackend`` is implemented to check on how to parse sensor data produced by IMU, GPS, etc.
    A simple strategy is to use an if-statement to check for which sensor we are receive the data from and parse it accordingly, for example:

    .. code:: Python